 watch runs command repeatedly, displaying its output and errors (the

 first screenfull).
 This allows you to watch the program output change

 over time.
 By default, the program is run every 2 seconds.
 By

 default, watch will run until interrupted.

-Following are some Q&A-styled examples that should give you a good idea on how the 'watch' command works.
+Following are some Q&A-styled examples that should give you a good idea of how the 'watch' command works.

-The baisc usage of watch is very easy - all you have to do is to run the tool with a command name as input.
+The basic usage of the watch command is very easy - all you have to do is to run the tool with a command name as input.
 For example:

 The above command produced the following output on my system: